joladev/variadic.me/posts/2012-10-25-maybe-bane-null.markdown

 ### Are you telling me that there's an alternative?

 In fact, there are several.
 There are a number of programming languages that have avoided this trap, most using a variation on the same theme.
 Instead of returning an object reference that might be null, they will return an object wrapping the reference.
 Some of these languages eschew the use of null altogether, others just recommend the programmer never to use it.
 In either case, in order to get his hands on the object, the developer has to first check if the wrapper object is a successful computation or not.
 Many of these languages include a special syntax, a combination of pattern matching and deconstruction of the object, to simplify this process.
-The variations are called many different things, ranging from Maybe to Option, including types that also include error messages or other information.
+The variations are called many different things, ranging from Maybe to Option, including types that also implement error messages or other information.

 Here is an example of this syntax in Haskell